PhuahMeiQi/259501-STIW3054-A191-A1/README.md

 **Introduction**

-This assignment are using JSOUP to scrape the data from  Github Issue page and Github Wiki page and also using the POI to save the data to Excel.
+This assignment are using JSOUP to scrape the data from  GitHub Issue page and GitHub Wiki page and also using the POI to save the data to Excel.
 After that, the two Excel file will be used to compared the data, and list all students who have submitted the GitHub account and list all students who have submitted the GitHub account.

 **Screenshot of result/output**